flashbots/mev-research/FRPs/mev-study-of-threshold-decrypted-mempools.md

     - More generally, we hope see this piece of research can be an invitation to further research the tradeoffs, and the spectrum, between complete mempool privacy and mempool 'transparency'.
 Better understanding the tradeoffs of privacy preserving techniques on blockchains will, we believe, help projects in the industry decide the approach that best aligns with their vision and requirements, and choose between transparency/"MEV-aware" block construction, and privacy/(threshold) encrypted mempools.
 - creating a testing framework to experiment with different mempool designs through simulations
 - explore potentially deeper results that are not only specific to threshold crypto but can be generalized to all mechanisms that hides the mempool with no expressivity, also called 'complete privacy mempools'.
+- elucidate potential mitigations to problems found and different market structures that could increase the attractiveness of such solutions.

 Some deeper threads we would hope our initial study or further work hit on include consensus protocol design, leaderless block construction and security analyses of out-of-protocol threshold-decryption solutions like EigenLayer & Shutter Network versus in-protocol solutions like abci++.